teotam14/teotam14/README.md

 <!-- RAINBOW LINE TOP -->
 <img src="https://github.com/AnderMendoza/AnderMendoza/raw/main/assets/line-neon.gif" width="100%">

+<h4 align="center">"Throughout my career, I've had the opportunity to learn and develop analytical models from various business perspectives.
+Using tools like Excel, Power BI, SQL, and Python, I've analyzed historical data to derive valuable insights and make informed decisions.
+Additionally, I've applied machine learning techniques to develop predictive models and optimize business processes.
+My focus is on turning data into meaningful information that drives organizational success and operational efficiency"</h4>
 <!--
 **teotam14/teotam14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.